 - Diversify Marketing and Communication Activities: The Helix curriculum sensitises providers to the importance of thoughtful and deliberate marketing activities.
 Thirteen providers have shifted emphasis from impersonal above-the-line campaigns to targeted below-the-line activities.
 Some providers in African markets have replicated creative approaches by peers, taking advantage of existing channels such as ‘town criers’ and market days to implement their marketing and communication activities.
 Many are now using community activation days to encourage customers to visit an agent.
 Providers are increasingly recognising the agent’s potential and role in communicating and educating the customer.
 This is being done in conjunction with activities that build trust in the agent network such as locating agents within the banking halls.

 Recently, The Helix Institute convened DFS industry experts on regulatory, strategic and operational issues to reimagine agent network management for the future.
-This blog along with this summary of our earnings from years of interactions with agents and providers set the stage for their exchanges.
+This blog along with this summary of our learnings from years of interactions with agents and providers set the stage for their exchanges.
 Subsequent blogs present ideas on how to reinvent liquidity management, Interoperability – A Regulatory Perspective, Progress and Challenges with KYC and Digital ID emerging from the workshop.

 Data in this blog is based on survey responses from about half of the MNO (36), Bank (46), 3rd party (13), Microfinance institution (8) senior managers from 33 countries who attended our training courses to share experiences, exchange ideas and draw inspiration from guest speakers and site visits with generous support from Bill & Melinda Gates Foundation.